Mintydew/Flask_Database_Practice/README.md

 # Flask_Database_Practice

-A personal practice project API which undergoes database interaction using SQLAlchemy and Flask via Python.
+A personal practice project which undergoes database interaction using SQLAlchemy and Flask via Python.

 ## Table of Contents